Application Process

 After beginning your online application, please submit the following documents:

-All documents submitted must be in English.
+You must submit English copies of all documents.
 Translations must be certified by a credentialed evaluation service.
 You should submit both the original and the translated versions.

 An interview is not required.
 However, we welcome prospective applicants to visit us or schedule an informal video chat so that we can answer your questions about the program.